 I didn’t try out the closed beta, so I can’t speak to how the game feels back then and now.
 It’s very clean and pretty, definitely, with a lot of cute girls across the spectrum of socially acceptable standards of beauty, modestly endowed and beyond.
 The UI is suitably futuristic-esque, mostly easy to read.
 On Youtube you can find the game’s OST, which like publishing stablemate Arknights – and honestly, many mobile games out there, like Punishing Gray Raven and others – has a solid soundtrack.
 I’m much more on the pragmatic DPS and/or husbando camp, but I know when I see cute girls since I have eyes.

 As with many character collectors, expect to find a girl to your liking.
 The full voice acting is only limited to the prologue unfortunately, with the 2D sprites animated slightly with blinking and subtle movements, but are not Live2D.
-You can get animated art of the girls on your homescreen, but this is likewise not Live2D unless future skins get them, as with how some of them are for Girls Frontline.
+You can get animated Live2D art of the girls on your homescreen, though not for their sprites themselves unless future skins get them, as with how some of them are for Girls Frontline.
 On the battlefield, the girls get rendered in cute chibi sprites, as with the enemies.

 I want to like this game but when you frontload a prologue that’s at the very least 20 minutes long before you give me the the first tutorial of the game, I’m fatigued before I even begin.
 I was curious how long it went, and well, curiosity killed the cat.
 I skipped the rest of it so that I could actually, you know, play the game.
 I’m not proficient in Japanese so there’s definitely a lot of world-building I missed out on, but at this point, I’m not about to care until some kind soul translates it.
 It’s not even the entire prologue, imagine that.